daisy/pipeline/modules/scripts/daisy202-to-epub3/src/main/index.md

     $ cli\dp2.exe daisy202-to-epub3 --x-href samples\daisy202\dontworrybehappy\ncc.html --x-output C:\Pipeline2-Output --x-mediaoverlay false --x-compatibility-mode false

 This command will create two entries in the output directory.
 One is a folder called "epub", which is a temporary directory created by the converter.
-The second is the resulting EPUB3 file.
-The EPUB3 file is given a name based on the dc:identifier and dc:title metadata elements from the original NCC; "dc:identifier - dc:title.epub".
+The second is the resulting EPUB 3 file.
+The EPUB 3 file is given a name based on the dc:identifier and dc:title metadata elements from the original NCC; "dc:identifier - dc:title.epub".

 ## Outline